DMX Capture Lighting Cues

 This feature enables you to create a Lighting Cue using DMX data captured from the selected Lighting Device.
 This enables you to reproduce in SCS a lighting cue originally created using a lighting board or other software.

-Clicking the button Capture DMX Snapshot will create a Lighting Cue based on the current DMX values of all 512 channels of the DMX universe associated with the selected Lighting Device.
+Initially the DMX Items list will be clear, but clicking Record Snapshot will create a Lighting Cue based on the current non-zero DMX values of all 512 channels of the DMX universe associated with the selected Lighting Device.

-When DMX Capture Sequence is active, the display will look like this:
+When you click Start Recording, the display will change to look like this:

-When you click Stop DMX Capture Sequence, the Lighting Cue DMX items will be created and the display will look something like this:
+When you click Stop Recording, the Lighting Cue DMX items will be created and the display will look something like this:

 Displayed DMX Items that start with a number in square brackets, eg [10.1], are for DMX value changes that occur after the start of the capture sequence, where the number in square brackets is the time in seconds since the capture sequence was started.
 This is now referred to as the 'delay time'.